-Figure 1 Abdomen computed tomography-scan and magnetic resonance imaging.
-A: Abdomen computed tomography (CT) demonstrated double kidney stones and a swelling pancreas, the exudation obviously focused on the surrounding of pancreas body and tail; B: Abdomen CT demonstrated double kidney stones and a swelling pancreas, the exudation obviously focused on the surrounding of pancreas body and tail; C: Abdomen CT demonstrated double kidney stones and a swelling pancreas, the exudation obviously focused on the surrounding of pancreas body and tail; D: Abdomen magnetic resonance imaging (MRI) was similarly revealed pancreatic tail contusion, exudative changes around the pancreas.
-There were no obvious changes in the biliary system; E: Abdomen MRI was similarly revealed pancreatic tail contusion, exudative changes around the pancreas.
-There were no obvious changes in the biliary system; F: Abdomen MRI was similarly revealed pancreatic tail contusion, exudative changes around the pancreas.
+Figure 1 Abdomen computed tomography scan and magnetic resonance imaging.
+A-C: Abdomen computed tomography demonstrated double kidney stones and a swelling pancreas.
+The exudation is focused on the surrounding of pancreas body and tail; D-F: Abdomen magnetic resonance imaging similarly revealed pancreatic tail contusion and exudative changes around the pancreas.
 There were no obvious changes in the biliary system.